 Armed with cheap beads and wire, Gayle began to spend the following months twisting and turning wire until she made a method that she could really yank without the beads scattering across the floor.
-This method of wire-wrapping began her company, Queen of Peace Rosaries.
-Over time, she decided to use finer materials such as gold, silver, and bronze, creating fine, durable, jewelry-quality, heirloom rosary beads.
-She wanted to make sure her rosaries would last a lifetime, being passed down from generation to generation, and as a result, she sold her rosaries all around the globe for 15 years.
+This method of wire-wrapping was the first of its kind, and has been replicated over the years by different businesses.
+Imitation is the most sincere form of flattery, some may say.
+Over time, she decided to use finer materials such as gold, silver, and bronze, creating fine, jewelry-quality, heirloom rosary beads.
+She wanted to make sure her rosaries would last a lifetime, passing them down from generation to generation, and as a result, she sold her rosaries all around the globe for 15 years.

 As I grew up, I learned how my mother made rosaries.
 Weekend afternoons for me were spent beading a few rosaries while my mom wire-wrapped nearby.
-I received a special rosary from my mother on my First Eucharist, and that rosary remains unbroken to this day!
-I share my mother's strong desire to create something with my hands, and after college graduation in 2014, I began wire-wrapping rosaries, too.
-Unfortunately, Gayle passed away in December of 2016.
-There were boxes upon boxes of beads and materials, and I felt the call to continue her mother's beloved rosary business.
+I received a special rosary from my mother on my First Communion, and that rosary remains unbroken to this day.
+I share my mother's innate desire to create something with my hands, and after college, I began wire-wrapping rosaries with her.
+Unfortunately, Gayle passed away in 2016.
+There were boxes upon boxes of beads and materials, and I felt the call to continue my mother's beloved rosary business.
 My mother's faith and her love for the rosary inspired me to continue this legacy of sharing the rosary with people around the world.

 Marian's Original Rosary